smithcg1/quadriga/docs/index.rst

 Welcome to the documentation for **quadriga**, a Python client for QuadrigaCX_, a cryptocurrency exchange platform based in Vancouver, BC, Canada.
-It wraps the latest version of the `REST API`_ provided by the exchange and facilitates the process of trading bitcoins and ethers.
+It wraps the latest version of the `REST API`_ provided by the exchange and facilitates the process of trading bitcoin and ether.

 .. _QuadrigaCX: https://www.quadrigacx.com
 .. _REST API: https://www.quadrigacx.com/api_info